ccoenraets/force-server/README.md

     force-server [path] [port]
     ```

-    - **path**: path to the web root directory.
+    - **path**: path to the web root directory relative to the current directory.
 The default is the current directory.
     - **port**: server port number.
 The default is 5000.

     Examples: